 And, you can be too.

-3. Trim growth near your home, and trim trees to inhibit the fire from jumping
+- Trim growth near your home, and trim trees to inhibit the fire from jumpingfrom tree to tree.

 We returned from the "Big Island" to find our home safe as you can see from the picture.